ramyrams/QA-Automation/README.md

 * **Fast:** Automated Tools run tests significantly faster than human users.
 * **Cost Reduction:** As the number of resources for regression test are reduced.

+The following areas must be automated first
+1. Highly redundant tasks or scenarios
+2. Repetitive tasks that are boring or tend to cause human error
+3. Well-developed and well-understood use cases or scenarios first
+4. Relatively stable areas of the application over volatile ones must be automated.

 # Test Types

 * **Unit tests** are written by the programmers for the programmers to ensure that the code is working at the deepest/lowest level.
 They should execute in milliseconds and target a 100% code coverage (at least 90%).